salsinha/proWork.github.io/README.md

 # proWork.github.io
 Website proWork

-In this website I take a template from Pinterest and developed the code.
+For this website I pick a template from Pinterest and developed the code.